antonfirsov/docs/2018/09-Sept/v05-release-MLNET-Blog-Post.md

 ![TensorFlow model's input in graph](v05-release-MLNET-Blog-Post-IMAGES/Output-Node-TF-Model.png)

-*Important note:* For now and when using the "pipeline" API, these scores can only be used within a `LearningPipeline` as inputs (numeric vectors)  to a learner like a classifier learner.
-However, with the upcoming ML.NET APIs, the scores from the TensorFlow model will be directly accessible, so you could simply score with the TensorFlow model without needing to add any additional learner.
+*Important note:* For now (when using the "pipeline" API), these scores can only be used within a `LearningPipeline` as inputs (numeric vectors)  to a learner like a classifier learner.
+However, with the upcoming new ML.NET APIs, the scores from the TensorFlow model will be directly accessible, so you could simply score with the TensorFlow model without needing to add any additional learner and train process.

-Additional deeper example code usage of the transform with the existing `LearningPipeline` API can be found [here](https://github.com/dotnet/machinelearning/blob/6ac380a4d3f44ee7b015461f74c4298b0ed5184b/test/Microsoft.ML.Tests/Scenarios/TensorflowTests.cs).
+You can find [here](https://github.com/dotnet/machinelearning/blob/6ac380a4d3f44ee7b015461f74c4298b0ed5184b/test/Microsoft.ML.Tests/Scenarios/TensorflowTests.cs) an additional and complete code example using the `TensorFlowTransform` with the existing `LearningPipeline` API.